Get ready to revamp your ab workout routine with this list of effective ab exercises for women.

 7. Mountain Climber Exercise

 As mentioned, Mountain Climbers (and the Cross-body Mountain Climbers variation) are one of the best ab exercises to build strength and get your heart rate up.
 You may also feel this one in your calves.

-- To perform this exercise, get into a full-body push up position with your arms extended and your hands directly underneath your shoulders.
+- To perform this exercise, get into a full-body push-up position with your arms extended and your hands directly underneath your shoulders.
 Your body should form a straight line from your head to your heels.

 - Continue alternating for the prescribed number of repetitions, or do as many as possible in 30 seconds.